FPGAArcade/replay_webdocs/docs/guide/replay1/wireless-controller-adapter.md

-Although not supported, it is possible to make use of wireless controllers such as the XBox One, PS3, PS4, WiiMote and 8bitdo range of bluetooth controllers via the [8bitdo Retro Reciever](https://www.8bitdo.com/retro-receiver-genesis-mega-drive/) and an DIY Replay adapter.
+Although not supported, it is possible to make use of wireless controllers such as the XBox One, PS3, PS4, WiiMote and 8bitdo range of bluetooth controllers via the [8bitdo Retro Reciever](https://www.8bitdo.com/retro-receiver-genesis-mega-drive/) and a DIY Replay adapter.

 [![Wireless Adapter](/images/replay1/wireless_adapter_thumb.jpg)](/images/replay1/wireless_adapter.jpg)